Snehitc/EnsembleSVR-XACLE/README.md

 >|  Inference |     20      |
 >
 >Note: My implemented SVR version is from the `SKlearn` package, which uses CPU and is not GPU-accelerated.
 If you try SVR from another package (e.g., `cuML`), which supports GPU-acceleration, the training/inference time will be lower.
 However, at present, the `cuML` don't have a Python 3.9 and CUDA 11.8 compiled installation.
 This part user needs to explore if they want to switch to `cuML` and deal with the package conflict, if any.

+# Trained SVRs
+The user can also try inference on our trained SVRs; the trained SVR in a pickle file were made available on [Zenodo](https://zenodo.org/records/17840829).

 # Directory Structure
 ```